-Project construction costs were used to compare all dam sizes except Dam D. Once Dams A through C were developed dam D was developed to determine if a larger dam would be more efficient.
+Project construction costs were used to compare all dam sizes except Dam D. Once Dams A through C were developed Dam D was developed to determine if a larger dam would be more efficient.
 Although full costs were not developed for Dam D, it was determined that Dam D would not be economically feasible for the following reasons:

 - Costs for Dam C used the existing borrow from its retention basin for dam construction material.
-A larger dam would require the purchase and transport of additional material beyond what could be obtained from the proposed retention basin. - Costs, such as real estate and mitigation costs increase substantially as the dam footprint increases above that of Dam C. - Dam C captures over 79% of EAD and most of the remaining damages are from the uncontrolled portion of the watershed downstream of the dam site.
+Dam D would require the purchase and transport of additional material beyond what could be obtained from the proposed retention basin. - Costs, such as real estate and mitigation costs increase substantially as Dam D's footprint increases above that of Dam C. - Dam C captures over 79% of Equivalent Annual Damages (EAD) and most of the remaining damages are from the uncontrolled portion of the watershed downstream of the dam site.
 Additional costs for a larger dam are expected to increase substantially faster than the remaining benefits.